-Joint Base Lewis McChord has a 99% housing occupancy rate for more than 5,000 housing units.
-Military households that live off-base receive a subsidy to offset rental or purchase costs.
-Typically, these households spend about \$1,500 to \$2,000 a month on housing.19 Despite its proximity, less than 10% of the base's workforce lived in Lakewood.
+Joint Base Lewis-McChord has a 99% housing occupancy rate for more than 5,000 housing units.
+The 70% of Amilitary households that live off-base receive a subsidy to offset rental or purchase costs.
+Typically, these households spend about \$1,500 to \$2,000 a month on housing.
+Pespite its proximity, less than 10% of the base's workforce lived in Lakewood.
 This is attributed to a lack of suitable housing in good condition that is affordable to the base workforce.

 Low rates of vacancy, rising rental costs, and a steady demand for off-base housing all indicate a need for low and moderate income housing in Lakewood.
-The LSDS is well suited to provide such housing because there is ample space for redevelopment.
-Proximity to local and regional transit resources and areas of employment in the LSDS and Downtown would also allow households to manage transportation costs.
+The LSDS is well suited to provide such housing because there is ample space for redevelopment.20 Proximity to local and regional transit resources and areas of employment in the LSDS and Downtown would also allow households to manage transportation costs.

-Existing housing stock in the LSDS already includes a variety of housing types as shown in Exhibit 20.
+Existing housing stock in the LSDS already includes a variety of housing types, as shown in Exhibit 20.

-Rental Housing Licensing Program
+Rental Housing Safety Program

-Lakewood has a rental housing licensing program to ensure that existing rental stock is safe and maintained and to prevent deterioration and blight.
-It is codified in Chapter 5.60 of the Lakewood Municipal Code (LMC).
-This program requires rental units more than ten years old to pass a compliance inspection every five years as a condition of receiving a business license.
+Lakewood's rental housing safety inspection program ensures that existing rental stock is maintained to prevent deterioration and blight.
+Codified at Chapter 5.60 of the Lakewood Municipal Code (LMC), rental units more than ten years old must pass a compliance inspection every five years as a condition of receiving a business license.
 If deficiencies are found, the property owner must reimburse the City for tenant costs related to relocation or transitional housing.
 This provision prevents displacement and reduces the financial burden tenants may experience.